Just released: How to raise venture capital in 2023

 What Are Risk Retention Groups & What’s Their Role?

 We know that each industry, and the businesses functioning therein, face unique challenges.
 However, many people don’t realize how the insurance industry — in its old-school glory — develops customized solutions for various issues.
 This post highlights risk retention groups and how they work as an innovative solution to a complicated insurance problem.
-Let’s dive in.
+Let’s dive in and explore what you can do with risk.

 What’s a Risk Retention Group?